karledenstal/a-letter-of-recommendation/README.md

 	**Player has not completed Bleak Falls Barrow OR is a thane**

 	> "You wish to join the College?
-I'm afraid I don't know you well enough to make a recommendation, perhaps if you were to assist me with my research..."
+I'm afraid I don't know you well enough to make a recommendation.
+Perhaps if you were to assist me with my research..."

 	- Can't you make an exception? (persuade)